 Conclusions: What Are the Best Ways to Pick a Ripe Watermelon?

 I believe, after looking at the results, that pitch matters the most when picking the best ripe watermelon.
 All deep sounding watermelons tasted great.
-Further, the pitch correlated with appearance, giving no need to even look at the melons.
+A higher pitched sound was a sign of an unripe melon.
+Further, the pitch correlated so closely with appearance tests that there was really no need to even look at the melons.

 However, by pitch alone, you might end up with an overly ripe watermelon.
 So if it is soft, pass it up.
 Nonetheless, if you’re choosing one method, I believe the pitch test to be your best bet.
 It has proven predictable enough to convert us: from now on, we will be “thumpers” when it comes to picking a ripe watermelon!